Democrats Reveal Radical Platform: ‘Biden a Doorway, Not a Destination’

 “I can’t tell you how fired up I am to be a part of this amazing movement and this squad that continues to grow,” said Jamaal Bowman, the Democratic nominee for New York’s 16th congressional district.
 “And I cannot wait till November 3rd to vote this bum out of the White House, flip the Senate and make sure the Republican party does not recover for at least a generation so that we could build a nation that is beautiful and magnificent and diverse and nuanced.”

-Speaking of the struggles of the brown, black, indigenous and immigrant communities, Rep. Jesus Garcia (D-IL) stated that “time’s up” and stressed the need for the charter which will lead to “bold and intersectional solutions that bring justice and equity to our communities.”
+Speaking of the struggles of the brown, black, indigenous and immigrant communities, Rep. Jesus Garcia (D-IL) stated that “time’s up” and stressed the need for the charter, which will lead to “bold and intersectional solutions that bring justice and equity to our communities.”

 Garcia expressed support for the charter’s “reimagining of the mass criminalization and deportation machines,” while referring to the current immigrant system as both “outdated” and “inhumane.”